SatisKia/clip/README_E.md

 You can pass the parameters param and array of the printAnsMatrix function as they are.

-- Get the _Proc object, which is the only computational main class that exists in the _EasyClip object.
+- Get the _Proc object (core/_Proc.js), which is the only computational main class that exists in the _EasyClip object.

 ```javascript
 var proc = clip.proc();
 ```

-- Get the _Param object, which is the only calculated parameter class that exists in the _EasyClip object.
+- Get the _Param object (core/_Param.js), which is the only calculated parameter class that exists in the _EasyClip object.

 ```javascript
 var param = clip.param();
 ```

-- Get the only _GWorld object that exists inside the _EasyClip object.
+- Get the only _GWorld object (core/_GWorld.js) that exists inside the _EasyClip object.

 ```javascript
 var gWorld = clip.gWorld();
 ```

-- Get the only _MultiPrec object that exists in the CLIP engine.
+- Get the only _MultiPrec object (core/mp/_MultiPrec.js) that exists in the CLIP engine.

 ```javascript
 var mp = procMultiPrec();